 The 2.0-litre engine has enough power, but is fairly noisy and harsh at higher speeds, while the slightly notchy gearchange means you're likely to avoid dropping down for additional acceleration.
 The steering is quite vague, but the biggest concern is the brakes, which take a strong push to make them work.
 Admittedly, this is Great Wall’s first entry into the UK market, and we can expect the company to improve the Steed range fairly rapidly.
 No doubt the next generation will take some substantial steps forward.

 Great Wall’s marketing strategy is pretty convincing, as even the basic S model comes with heated leather seats, air-conditioning, electric 4WD selection at low speeds and an Alpine stereo with Bluetooth connectivity.

 The only add-ons as you move into Chrome, Tracker and SE specifications are side bars, roof rails and that hard top.
-However, while the specification sounds good, the leather is pretty unconvincing, the seats are not particularly comfortable, the air-conditioning not very powerful and the after-market stereo leaves a bit to be desired in terms of straightforward usability thanks to tiny buttons that are hard to work on the move.
+However, while the specification sounds good, the leather is pretty unconvincing, the seats are not particularly comfortable and the air-conditioning not very powerful.
+The aftermarket stereo leaves a bit to be desired in terms of straightforward usability, thanks to tiny buttons that are hard to work on the move.
 The headline specification is very good for the price, but that price has dictated the quality.

 |Double cab pick-up||1,730mm||1,800mm||5,040mm|